JoyCon Droid

 All Android tablets and phones have a different method of going about rooting.
 You need to find a guide and instructions that are SPECIFICALLY for your device's model.
 Some manufacturers or Android phone device models make it very difficult or impossible to root or flash a custom recovery because of things like fuse checks or simply not releasing the kernel source or the ability to unlock your bootloader.
 All data on your Android device usually needs to be erased in this process.

-How to Root - XDA Android Forums (Click here to learn about Rooting)
+(Click to learn about Rooting)

-Magisk Installation Instructions
+Magisk

 Note: Magisk is not necessarily required.
 You can typically manually install or edit necessary files with other root methods such as SuperSU.
 Magisk just tends to be easier and is a more mainstream root method these days since installing modules is simple and can be disabled/removed if something goes wrong.